Ben-G/Website/content/post/25-Bridging-Existentials-Generics-Swift-2.md

 ## Bridging Between Existentials and Generics

-In an [earlier blog post](http://blog.benjamin-encz.de/post/compile-time-vs-runtime-type-checking-swift/) I pointed out some incompatibilities between type information that is statically known at compile time (Generics) and type information that is dynamically available at runtime (Existenials).
+In an [earlier blog post](http://blog.benjamin-encz.de/post/compile-time-vs-runtime-type-checking-swift/) I pointed out some incompatibilities between type information that is statically known at compile time (Generics) and type information that is dynamically available at runtime (Existentials).

 Today I want to focus on a concrete (though simplified) example that we have encountered in the PlanGrid app.